 In the Za’atar Paloma, the infused simple syrup is mixed with Patrón silver tequila and fresh squeezed grapefruit juice, rather than the grapefruit soda more commonly associated with the Paloma.
 Feel free to use whatever brand of silver or blanco tequila you prefer, though.

 Once you’ve had your fill of the Za’atar Paloma, you can use the infused simple syrup for other interesting drinks.
 It can add complexity and depth to something as simple as a Rum Old Fashioned, but you can go even further with it by using it in place of other botanical syrups in Tiki bartending.

 1 1/2 ounces Patrón silver tequila

 Add the tequila, grapefruit juice and za’atar simple syrup into a shaker with ice and shake until well-chilled.

 Strain into a Collins glass over fresh ice.

 Garnish with a lime wheel.

 *Za’atar simple syrup: Add 2 cups sugar and 2 cups water to a saucepan over medium heat.
-Stir until sugar is dissolved.
-Add 1/4 cup za’atar while syrup is still hot to let spices steep.
+Stir until the sugar is dissolved.
+Add 1/4 cup za’atar while the syrup is hot.
 Let sit for at least 3 hours.
-Strain out sesame seeds and refrigerate.
-Good for up to 1 month.
+Strain out the solids and discard.
+The syrup will keep, covered and refrigerated, for up to 1 month.